From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 Final polish and optimization

-Estimated client time investment: 4-6 hours per project.
+Estimated client time investment was 4–6 hours per project.

 Component 3: Value Repositioning

-Critical: This isn’t “less service for the same price.”
-This is “better results through collaboration.”
+Crucially, this was not positioned as “less service for the same price,” but as “better results through collaboration.”

 Benefit framing: